 - Complex, but a bit characterless

 I’d have automatically slapped a mid-range ranking on any other coffee beans that tasted like that.
 This coffee in no way delivers on the promises woven into the story around it.
-If I didn’t know what I was drinking, I’d have thought the roastery had stuffed up and not given it second thought.
+If I didn’t know what I was drinking, I’d have thought the roastery had flubbed things up and not given it a second thought.

 Why You Can't Turn Poop into Gold

-A few clever marketers are now shouting from the rooftops that their coffee is wild sourced or comes from outdoor enclosures or whatever.
-Believe me: At best this is empty virtue signalling over a questionable product.
-Here, the price, aspirational allure and reality are all just about feeding off the myth to make money.
+A few clever marketers are now shouting from the rooftops that their coffee is wild-sourced or comes from outdoor enclosures or whatever.
+Believe me: at best this is empty virtue signaling over a questionable product.
+Here, the price, aspirational allure and reality are all just about feeding off the myth to make money (aka: greenwashing).

 This coffee doesn’t even boast a special or compelling flavor.
 It’s just meh.
 Who wants to waste their time, money or clear conscience on meh?

-If you any questions about in the ins and outs of (s)cat coffee, please ask away in the comments.
+If you have any questions about the ins and outs (no pun intended) of (s)cat coffee, please ask away in the comments.